gabors-data-analysis/da-coding-rstats/lecture13-simple_regression/README.md

 ## Further material

   - More materials on the case study can be found in Gabor's *da_case_studies* repository: [ch08-life-expectancy-income](https://github.com/gabors-data-analysis/da_case_studies/tree/master/ch08-life-expectancy-income)
-  - Coding and simple linear regression: partially related is Chapter 3 from [James-Witten-Hastie-Tibshirani (2013) - An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/)
+  - Coding and simple linear regression: partially related in Chapter 3 from [James-Witten-Hastie-Tibshirani (2013) - An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/)
-  - On ggplot and transforming variables, see Chapter 3.5-6 and Chapter 5.6 [Kieran H. (2019): Data Visualization](https://socviz.co/makeplot.html#mapping-aesthetics-vs-setting-them).
+  - On ggplot and transforming variables:
+    - Chapter 3.5-6 and Chapter 5.6 [Kieran H. (2019): Data Visualization](https://socviz.co/makeplot.html#mapping-aesthetics-vs-setting-them).
 For the homework, Chapter 5.4 can be handy.
+    - [Winston C. (2022): R Graphics Cookbook, Chapter 5](https://r-graphics.org/chapter-scatter) also provides further material.

 ## Folder structure

-  - [raw_codes](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/00_example/raw_codes) includes codes, which are ready to use during the course but requires some live coding in class.
+  - [raw_codes](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/00_example/raw_codes) includes codes, which are ready to use during the course but require some live coding in class.
     - `life_exp_getdata.R`, shows how to get life-expectancy data (and GDP measure) directly from the World Bank's website via an API.
 It saves a raw data file.
     - **`life_exp_analysis.R`** is the main material for this lecture.
   - [complete_codes](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/00_example/complete_codes) includes codes with solutions for